Rock Hill High School (Texas): Academics

+While the school is predominantly White in terms of racial composition, in terms of ethnicity, the largest reported ancestry group in the student body is Asian Indian (14%), followed by German (13.1%) and Mexican (11.6%).
+Rock Hill maintains strong academic performance, with Advanced Placement (AP) participation of 32.9%, which is above the statewide average of 24.2%.
+Students also achieve SAT/ACT scores higher than statewide averages.

+In addition to typical high school resources, the campus offers simulated hospital rooms, a mock courtroom, a crime scene lab, restaurant-grade culinary facilities, a student-run café (in addition to the commercial café in the cafeteria), a radio studio, and a broadcast news studio for Career and Technical Education (CTE).
+Some CTE courses, such as auto shop and sports medicine, are offered at other Prosper ISD high schools but not at Rock Hill.
+Still, Rock Hill students may enroll in these cross-listed courses, with district-provided transportation between high schools during the school day.

 Controversy

 In February 2021, J. P. Wilson, the head band director of Rock Hill High School, resigned after allegations of sexual misconduct from previous workplaces had surfaced.
 The district did not publicly disclose a reason for the resignation.

-In January 2023, Drew Wilborn, then-president of the Prosper ISD Board of Trustees, resigned following his arrest on a charge of indecency with a child by sexual contact.
-The incident involved allegations of inappropriate relations with a 16-year-old girl in April 2022, while Wilborn was serving as an executive pastor at Antioch Fellowship Missionary Baptist Church.

-Later that year, the family of a Rock Hill alumna filed a federal civil rights lawsuit against the school, alleging that their daughter was subjected to disability-based discrimination and retaliation.
+In 2023, the family of a Rock Hill alumna filed a federal civil rights lawsuit against the school, alleging that their daughter was subjected to disability-based discrimination and retaliation.
 The complaint claimed the district failed to provide proper accommodations for her diagnosed ADHD and learning differences, and that school staff retaliated after her parents raised concerns.

 In August 2023, head softball coach Renna Bersosa and assistant coach Kasie Ostrom were arrested for failing to report a sexual assault.
 A student informed the coaches of sexual misconduct by other students on the team.
 Despite probable evidence, the coaches dismissed the issue, failing to report within the 48-hour window required under Texas law.
 Both were charged with failure to report child abuse.

 In May 2025, Staff Sergeant Michael Songy, the assistant JROTC instructor at Rock Hill High School, was arrested on a charge of indecent assault with a student.
-Songy had been previously reported to the Texas Education Agency in July 2024 for sexual misconduct in school, but was granted an emergency recertification in August 2024 to teach in the district’s new JROTC program.
+Songy had been previously reported to the Texas Education Agency in July 2024 for sexual misconduct in school, but was granted an emergency recertification in August 2024 to teach in the district's new JROTC program.

 Later that month, a senior celebration event attended by students from Rock Hill and Walnut Grove, resulted in several hospitalizations after students consumed THC-laced edibles.
 At least one Rock Hill student was among those affected.
 Two students were later arrested and charged with felony drug distribution.
-The event had been a prepaid celebration, and despite a community petition requesting refunds, Prosper ISD declined to issue reimbursements.